pyproj4/pyproj/docs/concepts.rst

 One surprise for newcomers is :term:`axis order`.
-Many CRS definitions, including ``EPSG:4326``, officially list latitude *first* and longitude second, while most software and file formats assume longitude/latitude (x/y). pyproj follows the official definition by default, so ``transformer.transform(lat, lon)`` is correct for ``EPSG:4326`` input.
+Many CRS definitions, including ``EPSG:4326``, officially list latitude *first* and longitude second, while many software packages and file formats (GeoJSON, for example) assume longitude/latitude (x/y). pyproj follows the official definition by default, so ``transformer.transform(lat, lon)`` is correct for ``EPSG:4326`` input.
 If you prefer to always work in x/y (longitude/latitude) order, create the